Free shipping on domestic orders over £40

 While in Warrior I, you should feel a stretch in the shoulders, neck, arms, and legs.
 At the same time, you are opening the chest to create more space for deeper breathing.
 This pose improves balance and tones the legs, abdomen, and arches of the feet.

 You may find to begin with having your front leg at a 90-degree angle is not possible, in this case, bend your leg to an angle comfortable to you.
 Remember, not to over-stretch as you do not want to cause yourself an injury.

-From Warrior I, twist your hips so they are sideways and extend your arms parallel to the floor, with your palms facing down.
-While keeping your front leg at a 90-degree angle gaze at your front middle finger and take deep breaths.
+From Warrior I, twist your hips, so they are sideways, and extend your arms parallel to the floor, with your palms facing down.
+While keeping your front leg at a 90-degree angle, gaze at your front middle finger and take deep breaths.

 Warrior III is probably the most challenging of the three.
-It requires great balance and strength from within.
+It requires good balance and strength from within.
 Practicing this asana will benefit you in many ways, throughout the body.
 As with the other two warrior poses, this strengthens the legs and abdominal muscles.

 Warrior III can reduce unwanted fat from around the hips and stomach.
 This pose can be very beneficial if you suffer from sciatica since the lengthening down the spine is therapeutic.

 Begin in Warrior II, twist your front hand, so your palm faces upwards.
 Lift your front arm up to the ceiling while sliding your back arm down your back leg.
 Lengthen your side, lift your chest and take a slight backbend.
 Raise your head to look at your hand; if you have any neck issues, keep your gaze down to your back foot.

 If you are a beginner, concentrate on lifting your chest rather than the backbend.
 Reverse Warrior is a Warrior II variation, designed to give your body a deeper stretch through the torso, legs, groin, and waist.